 BSc (Hons) Psychology

 Psychology is the science of the mind, and the human brain is said to be the most complex machine on Earth.
-This degree opens the door to a vast exploration of the source of all thoughts and behaviours.
+This British Psychological Society (BPS) accredited degree opens the door to a vast exploration of the source of all thoughts and behaviours.

 Psychology is the study of the human mind and behaviour as well as the thoughts, feelings, and motivation essential to that behaviour.
-It is one of the few subjects that has direct relevance to everyone’s life.
+It is one of the few subjects that has direct relevance to the lives of everyone.
 A degree in psychology will give you a structured understanding of why people act the way they do.

 - You will study a wide variety of themes and types of psychology